-The list begins with the highest-impact solutions—clean energy, electrified transportation, and a plant-rich diet; additionally it covers the other major categories of energy consumption: home, mobility, and materials.
-While some of these items represent significant purchases that aren't made everyday, there are meaningful steps that can be taken across all categories.
-Even starting with the statement "my next car will be electric", for example, can be a meaningful place to start.
+The list begins with the highest-impact solutions like clean energy, electrified transportation, and a plant-rich diet.
+While some of these items represent significant purchases that aren't made everyday, there are less expensive steps that can be taken across all categories.
+Even starting with the statements "I'll turn out the lights when I leave the room" or "my next car will be electric" can be meaningful places to start.

-Print it, fill it out, and put it on your refrigerator.
+Print it out put it on your refrigerator.
 Being energy aware can start with actions of all sorts and sizes—making a plan is a good place to start.

 1 US Energy Information Administration, Electric Power Monthly; US Environmental Protection Agency, Greenhouse Gas Equivalencies Calculator; EnergySage